 Five minutes passed with only the wind, the old clock, and the keying relay breaking the silence.

 Jug looked at the swirl of smoke ascending the broad black throat of the chimney, and his thoughts travelled back to a day—so long ago, it seemed—when that UV-202, its plate glowing brightly, brought the antenna ammeter to life.
-As he recalled, the pointed moved over about a thirty-second of an inch, but at the time, it looked like a foot!
+As he recalled, the pointer moved over about a thirty-second of an inch, but at the time, it looked like a foot!

 And then that red-letter day.
 He had just called CQ.
 It was just one of many scores of CQ's.
 There was nothing to distinguish it from all the others except that on this occasion 9EKY in St. Louis came back.
 The wild shout that brought the gardener, the chauffeur, and both maids breathless to the sanctum over the garage was not, as they feared, Mr. Edward Southgate III getting a mortal shock from his peculiar conglomeration of wires and sparkling Mason fruit jars, but merely the result of Mrs. Southgate's youngest son making contact number one with his trusty bottle!